MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.7 Reminders

-Validation is achieved if the user is able to achieve alerts for events/assignments before they are due.
+Validation is achieved if the tester is able to receive alerts for events/assignments before they are due.

 #### 4.2.7.1 The user often forgets about assignments